rydmike/flex_color_scheme/README.md

   partially or totally transparent.
 * With default settings FlexColorScheme avoids touching the Widget sub-theme definitions, but in a few cases it is needed to fix things and to make some minor design changes.
-Still in the default produced ThemeData there are as few as possible of them, leaving the task of Widget sub theming to you.
+In the default produced ThemeData there are as few as possible of them, leaving the task of Widget sub theming to you.
-* However, you can also opt in on widget sub-themes to get a more refined and also heavily opinionated look on widgets and used text theme.
-The defaults for the new opt in sub-themes are inspired by the new [Material 3 guide](https://m3.material.io/).
-Following it when it can easily be accomplished within Material 2 based theming in Flutter.
+  However, you can also opt in on widget sub themes to get a more refined and opinionated look on widgets and used text theme.
+The defaults for the new opt in sub themes are inspired by the new [Material 3 guide](https://m3.material.io/).
+Following it when it can easily be accomplished by using the Material 2 based theming in Flutter.
+Full support for Material 3 widgets and themes is coming to Flutter too.

-FlexColorScheme also provides a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
+* FlexColorScheme also provides a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
 Even its dark scheme counterpart can be made from this single color definition.
-To understand how this can be done, it is recommended to go through the tutorial in this readme file.

-If you like and need the above features, then FlexColorScheme may fit your theming requirements, even if you do not use any of its built-in color schemes.
+If you like the above features, then FlexColorScheme may fit your theming requirements, even if you do not use any of its built-in color schemes.
 There is no need to use any of the built-in color schemes to benefit from FlexColorScheme's capabilities.